 Should you migrate to PHP 8?

 The short answer?
 Most likely.
-One of the biggest reasons is that community support for 7.4 is ending in November 2022.
-This means that, while you can still use it, you’ll be reliant on third-party support.
+One of the biggest reasons is that community support for 7.4 ended in November 2022.
+This means that, while you can still use it, you’ll be reliant on third-party support, and you also won’t benefit from any new security updates.
+This means your site will be more vulnerable to malware and cyber attacks if you still use an outdated version of PHP.
 PHP 8 also has improved performance over older versions, and brings bags of benefits with it.

-But as with anything like this, whether or not you should migrate to PHP 8 is down to your own project needs – if you were making use of features that are deprecated in 8.0 or 8.1 then you might not want to move.
+But as with anything like this, whether or not you should migrate to PHP 8 is down to your own project needs – if you were making use of features that are deprecated in one of the PHP 8 release branches then you might not want to move.

 Benefits of moving to PHP 8